xen-project/xen/docs/misc/xenstore-paths.markdown

 #### ~/platform/generation-id = INTEGER ":" INTEGER [HVM,INTERNAL]

-Two 64 bit values that represent the Windows Generation ID.
-Is used by the BIOS initializer to get this value.
-If not present or "0:0" (all zeroes) device will not be present to the machine.
+The lower and upper 64-bit words of the 128-bit VM Generation ID.

+This key is used by hvmloader to create the ACPI VM Generation ID device.
+It initialises a 16 octet region of guest memory with this value.
+The guest physical address of this region is saved in the HVM_PARAM_VM_GENERATION_ID_ADDR HVM parameter.

+If this key is not present, is empty, or is all-zeros ("0:0") then the ACPI device is not created.

+When restoring a guest, the toolstack may (in certain circumstances) need generate a new random generation ID and write it to guest memory at the guest physical address in HVM_PARAM_VM_GENERATION_ID_ADDR.

+See Microsoft's "Virtual Machine Generation ID" specification for the circumstances where the generation ID needs to be changed.

 ### Frontend device paths